jsitu777/wenjinsitu.github.io/_posts/2017-03-30-Performance Based Design-common-elements.markdown

 ---

 ## Overview
-<p>The final project was to develop a computer tool in Matlab to compute some quantitative measures of seismic performance such as: the expected annual loss of the building with the implementation of performance based framework.</p>
+<p>This was a Stanford project to develop a computer tool in MATLAB to compute some quantitative measures of seismic performance such as the expected annual loss of the building with the implementation of performance based framework.</p>

-<p>I successfully implemented the state of the art performance based risk analysis framework with Matlab. </p>
+<p>I successfully implemented the performance based risk analysis framework based on recent papers by Professor Jack Baker with MATLAB. </p>

 <img class="image" src="{{ site.url }}/{{ site.PBD_GUI }}">